AnnaAxelsson051/Movie-System/README.md

 ## Instructions

-Clone the project and open the solution in your IDE / Visual Studio.
-Add an appsettings.json file with a suitable for your system [connection string](https://www.connectionstrings.com/).
+Open the project in your IDE / Visual Studio.
+Add an appsettings.json file with a [connection string](https://www.connectionstrings.com/) suitable for your system.
 ```
     {
   "ConnectionStrings": {